Something went wrong

 Adoption of solar home heating systems in Washington

 Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 7,204 homes in Washington are heated with active solar arrays.
-This is a 412% gain from 2013, when 1,408 homes incorporated active solar heating.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 7,204 homes in Washington are heated with active solar arrays.
+This is a 309% gain from 2014, when 1,760 homes used active solar heating.

 Washington County Heating Oil Trends